ABI-Tutorials/CellML-OpenCOR-PMR/source/cellml_comp_and_conn.rst

 .. [*] The original expression in the HH paper used :math:`\alpha_n\ =\ \frac{0.01(v+10)}{e^{\frac{(v+10)}{10}}-1}` and :math:`\beta_n\ =\ 0.125e^{\frac{v}{80}}`, where :math:`v` is defined relative to the resting potential (:math:`-75\text{mV}`) with +ve corresponding to +ve *inward* current and :math:`v\ =\ -(V+75)`.

 .. [*] From here on we use a coloured background to identify code blocks that relate to a particular CellML construct: :red:`units`, :green:`components`, :orange:`mappings` and :purple:`encapsulation groups` and later :blue:`imports`.

+.. [*] Note that a later version of CellML will remove the terms in and out since it is now thought that the direction of information flow should not be constrained.